Odessa pogroms: Political polarization in a cosmopolitan port city

 The Black Hundreds explicitly linked their support for the tsar with antisemitism.
 Their nationalist rallies and marches, like the one that preceded the main pogrom on October 19, enjoyed the tacit blessing of the local authorities, and were used by advocates of the autocracy to support the government and undermine the concessions made as a result of the 1905 revolution.
 This ideology framed anti-Jewish violence as a way to "strengthen the foundation of tsarist rule" and punish what they perceived as "treasonable behavior" such as desecrating portraits of the tsar or forcing bystanders to pay tribute to revolutionary flags.
 Despite official denials, the presence of these groups raised the level of violence considerably.
 Inadequate policing contributed to the rise of the far-right.
 "Riot specialists", some of whom enjoyed official support, opportunistically exploited tensions to channel violence toward Jews.
 The tsar also provided funds to the extremist groups.

 Fear of a pogrom in April 1905 prompted the National Committee of Jewish Self-Defense to urge Jews to arm themselves and protect their property to try to deter potential pogromists by threatening to fight back.
 Although a pogrom did not take place until October, fear of one re-emerged in June when Jews were declared culpable for instigating shootings as well as fires at the port.
 On 13 June 1905, Cossacks shot several striking workers.
 The next day, large groups of workers stopped working and attacked police with rocks and guns.
 The battleship Potemkin, whose crew had mutinied on 14 June, arrived in Odessa that evening.
 Thousands of Odessans went to the port to see the battleship and support the mutinous sailors.
 During the afternoon of 15 June, the unruly crowd began to raid warehouses and set fire to wooden buildings in the harbor.
 Chaos ensued when the military tried to suppress the unrest by cordoning off the harbor and shooting at the trapped crowd.
-Strikes, disorder, and the arrival of Potemkin resulted in the deaths of nearly 2,000 people at the Port of Odessa.
-An antisemitic pamphlet called Odesskie dni ("Odessan Days") was distributed soon after the violence at the harbor, accusing Jews of responsibility for the tragedy.
+The strikes, disorder, and the arrival of Potemkin resulted in the deaths of nearly 2,000 people at the Port of Odessa.
+An antisemitic pamphlet called Odesskie dni ("Odessan Days") was distributed soon after the violence at the harbor, falsely accusing Jews of responsibility for the tragedy.
 Odesskie dni demanded restitution from Jews, disarmament, and a general search of Jewish residences.
 Although the events of June did not immediately cause a pogrom, the antisemitic environment had been intensified, setting the stage.
-During the Potemkin incident, Odessa was placed under martial law by Alexander von Kaulbars, and lifted in August despite Neidhart's opposition.
+In addition to the antisemitic press, police and government officials blamed Jews for the fires and strikes.
+During the Potemkin incident, Odessa was placed under martial law by commander of Odessa's military garrison, Alexander von Kaulbars, and lifted in August despite Odessa city governor, D. M. Neidhart's opposition.
 The government gave universities autonomy, which intensified their political activism, and Neidhart's petition for further powers was turned down by the government, which he later cited as an excuse for his slow action.